Hi, hi from Andrea Unger, we discussed in the past about stop loss and today I would like to spend some words about take profit.

 Also in bias strategies seasonality strategies, sometimes when in the period when you expect the market to move in a certain direction, the moves exceeds certain levels, it’s good to place a take profit because you believe that that’s an excess in that normal move, standard move, that happens and you close the trade.

 It’s more seldom because it doesn’t happen much, but it’s possible to do it also in that case.

-On other strategies counter trend, bound strategies things like that and to a some extent also in swing trading, explosive move strategies, the take profit helps because it is there to capture the move you were expecting to ride with your trade.
+On other strategies counter-trend, bound strategies things like that and to some extent also in swing trading, explosive move strategies, the take profit helps because it is there to capture the move you were expecting to ride with your trade.